Successful business owners don’t have sleepless nights worrying about cash flow, because they manage it proactively… so it never becomes an issue.

 They are in business too, so you need to be commercially realistic about your expectations regarding lenders.

-It might seem like a ‘no brainer’ that business growth would be a good thing for cash flow.
-It’s not always true, this is what brings many businesses unstuck.
+It might seem like a no brainer that business growth would be a good thing for cash flow.
+It’s not always true, and this is what brings many businesses unstuck.
 I said sales create a need for cash to cover the costs and overheads of running the business, as well as monies due from customers who don’t pay immediately.

-For more detailed information on how you can improve the factors affecting cash flow download our eBook ‘How To Control Your Cash Flow And Keep Some For Yourself’
+For more detailed information on how you can improve the factors affecting cash flow, download our eBook ‘How To Improve Your Business Cash Flow and Keep Some For Yourself’ by clicking here.